ThisIsNetsu/Local-Vision-Extension/README.md

 ## Limitations

-- **Manifest V2** is deprecated in Chromium.
-Firefox still supports MV2.
+- Manifest V2 is deprecated in Chromium; Firefox still supports it.
-- The extension assumes a local llama.cpp server is running with a vision model.
+- The extension assumes a local `llama.cpp` server is running with a vision model.
-- Image sites that block cross-origin image fetching may still fail, even with Referer injection.
+- Some sites block cross-origin image fetching; translations may fail if the image is not accessible.

 ## Troubleshooting

-- **“Cannot reach llama.cpp”**: Start your server and ensure it listens on `127.0.0.1:8033`.
+- **Cannot reach llama.cpp**: Start your server and confirm it listens on `127.0.0.1:8033`.
-- **Blank or no translation**: Use **Retry** or check the server logs for model errors.
+- **Blank or missing translations**: Use **Retry** or check server logs for model errors.
-- **Region translate does nothing**: ensure the page image is accessible and not blocked by CSP/hotlinking.
+- **Region translate does nothing**: Confirm the image is accessible and not blocked by CSP/hotlinking.

-## Project Structure
+## Project structure

 - `manifest.json` – extension manifest and permissions.
-- `background.js` – translation pipeline, llama.cpp API calls, context/history, QA, and chat.
+- `background.js` – translation pipeline, API calls, context/history, QA, and chat.
 - `content.js` – overlay UI, region selection, per-line tools, and rendering.

 ## License